 Maryland Online Sports Betting

-Voters in Maryland approved sports betting in November 2020, but that is where things ended.
-Sports betting is still not legal in the state and operators are still waiting to apply for licenses.
+Voters in Maryland approved sports betting in November 2020, the legislature passed and the governor signed into law legislation outlining the regulatory structure, and the rulemaking agencies finished their work in July 2021.
+But mobile sports betting won’t be coming to the state until 2022.
+Mobile sports betting is legal in the state but operators are still waiting to apply for licenses.
 This is like someone asking you at a bbq if you want a hot dog and when you say yes, no one gives you a hot dog.
-So what’s with the delays?
-Like so many other things, sports betting is not yet legal in Maryland partly because of COVID.
+Betting is legal, so why is it still delayed?
+Like so many other things, sports betting is not yet live in Maryland partly because of COVID.

-Legalizing sports betting has been discussed by legislative leaders in Maryland since PASPA was overturned in 2018.
-It’s not a huge leap for the state, Maryland already has six casinos and is home to the second-largest horse racing industry in the country.
+Legalizing sports betting was discussed by legislative leaders in Maryland since PASPA was overturned in 2018.
+It was not a huge leap for the state, Maryland already has six casinos and is home to the second-largest horse racing industry in the country.
 Residents of the Old Line State are supportive of gambling and have consistently voted to expand gambling laws, most recently to include sports betting.
-That support so far hasn’t resulted in much meaningful legislative action, until now.
+That support so far hadn’t resulted in much meaningful legislative action, until 2020.

 - Use Code: GRINDERS